dozmus/csar/design-docs/Useful Material.md

 ### AutoQuery
 The queries are broken up into the following groups: program element types (variable, function, etc.) and identifier (if applicable), program element descriptions (contains, ofType, atLine, etc.), relation descriptions (depends on, etc.) and finally targets.
 Each group can have 0 or more pieces of information within it, so it is descriptive.
 Its language is unnatural (w.r.t. english) and is very mechanical.
 You can specify file, line number, types, and various elementary language elements (classes, methods, control flow).
-It is not very in-depth, it cannot represent try-catch blocks, anonymous methods/classes, etc. which hinders its usefulness.
+It is not very expressive: it cannot represent try-catch blocks, anonymous methods/classes, etc.

 ### [AspectJ](https://eclipse.org/aspectj/doc/next/progguide/starting-aspectj.html)
 AspectJ has developed a language which it uses to address the problems presented by aspect-oriented programming.